WireBox is an enterprise ColdFusion Dependency Injection and Aspect Oriented Programing (AOP) framework

 It's OK to have multiple small commits as you work on the PR - GitHub will automatically squash it before merging.

-If you discover a security vulnerability, please email the development team at and make sure you report it to the #security channel in our Box Team Slack Channel.
+If you discover a security vulnerability, please email the development team at [email protected] and make sure you report it to the #security channel in our Box Team Slack Channel.
 All security vulnerabilities will be promptly addressed.

 Please make sure your code runs on the following Supported CFML Engines: